apollographql/apollo-tooling/packages/vscode-apollo/README.md

 The service name is the id of the service created in Engine and can be found in the services dashboard of [Engine](https://engine.apollographql.com)

 > Important note: If the name of the service in Engine is changed, this value should be the service id.
 This can be found in the url when browsing the service in Engine.
-This will be easier to manage in the near future

 <h3 id="api-key">Setting up an API key</h3>
 To authenticate with Engine to pull down the schema, create a file next to the `apollo.config.js` called `.env`.
 This should be an untraced file (i.e. don't push it to GitHub).
 Go to the settings page of the published service and create a new API key.